Family Law Mediation Attorney in Spokane

 The vast majority of disputes are resolved through mediation, thereby avoiding stressful, costly, and time-consuming litigation.
 As an experienced Family Law mediation attorney in Spokane, I have well over 18 years of experience helping families empower themselves by using the mediation process to resolve their disputes rather than relinquishing their power to the courts at trial.
 I am here to guide you through your divorce and address various issues, including custody, child support, alimony, and property division.

 While a small percentage of disputes cannot be resolved via mediation, opting for mediation over trial affords both parties many benefits and opportunities not available through court action.
+So is divorce mediation a good idea?

 Unlike trial, mediation is often more: